Carol Wick: Career

 Wick founded and runs Sharity Global, an international consulting firm that supports non-profits world over.
 She has served as a therapist for abused children.
-She developed an evidence-based community response to intimate partner violence and created the R3App, which is the “the first app to have information that will aid medical professionals in hospitals, doctors’ offices and clinics make appropriate assessments of domestic violence victims and refer them to resources that can help.”
+She developed an evidence-based community response to intimate partner violence and created the R3App, which is “the first app to have information that will aid medical professionals in hospitals, doctors’ offices and clinics make appropriate assessments of domestic violence victims and refer them to resources that can help.”

 Wick's work engagement with Project Courage, which amplified on outreach and education on responding to domestic violence led to a significant decrease in homicides related to domestic violence and millions of dollars in tax savings in Central Florida.
 Project Courage became an evidenced based method of addressing local domestic violence by engaging the community.

 Wick facilitated the construction of one of the first onsite standalone kennels at a shelter for domestic violence in the US and a trauma-informed, survivor designed shelter for families.
 She now serves on the board of the international non-profit Saf-T that focuses on building pet friendly solutions at shelters globally.

-Wick has a history of successfully passing legislation including two bills to protect survivors information and criminalisation of abusers contacting victims from jail.
+Wick has a history of successfully passing legislation including two bills to protect survivors' information and criminalisation of abusers contacting victims from jail.
 In 2019, she started a group on Facebook for survivors and allies to assist in the passage of legislation in Florida, called “Survivors for System Change” in Florida.
 With this group Wick led the fight to pass Florida HB199, also known as Donna's Law.
 This legislation eliminated the statute of limitations for sex crimes against children.

 Wick also led the movement to pass HB673, known as Gail's Law, which created the first Rape Kit tracking system, in partnership with RAINN and the Joyful Heart Foundation.

 Wick spearheaded the public uncovering of the misappropriation of nearly $8M in funds by the Florida Coalition Against Domestic Violence.
 She was the only person asked to give public testimony by the Florida House Public Integrity and Ethics committee in 2019.

 In 2020, Wick partnered with Children's Home Society to develop a pilot program to reduce children removed from homes for domestic violence.
 The successful pilot has been funded to be developed as a national best practice and has been presented at several national and international conferences.

 Following concerns around the impact of the COVID-19 pandemic in 2020, Wick funded an international study of 250 domestic violence shelters in North America and the Caribbean and their fundraising effectiveness.
 The results were used to develop the Violence Against Women and Children Center for Capacity Building.

 She served as the chief executive officer at Harbor House of Central Florida from 2006 to 2016, before which she was the executive director at the PACE Center for Girls, Inc. from 1994 to 2006.